RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/apple-vision-pro-for-robotics-applications.md

 }
 ```

 When using world tracking and device/head pose, include `WorldTrackingProvider` or query device pose to perform frame transforms and kinematic constraints.
-See the WWDC24 RealityKit drawing app for the `SpatialTrackingSession` workflow: https://developer.apple.com/videos/play/wwdc2024/10104/
+See the WWDC24 [RealityKit drawing app](https://developer.apple.com/videos/play/wwdc2024/10104/) for the `SpatialTrackingSession` workflow.

 ### Frames and Calibration
 - Define frames: `HMD` (headset), `World` (ARKit world), `Robot` (robot base).